Interested in joining our team or collaborating with us? Just drop us a line here.

 Graduate Students (MS)

 Jordan Gault (MS Biology; co-advised with Alex Kerr) – Jordan is interested in inferring macro-evolutionary patterns and processes using phylogenetic comparative methods.
-For his thesis, he uses Bayesian and Maximum Likelihood methods to infer the history of photosymbiosis in corals.
+For his thesis, he used Bayesian and Maximum Likelihood methods to infer the history of photosymbiosis in corals.
 Now a PhD student in Germany.

-Jordan Barcinas – Currently using Pulse Amplitude Modulated (PAM) fluorescence to study the stress response of the symbionts in massive Porites corals.
+Jordan Barcinas (BS Biology) – Used Pulse Amplitude Modulated (PAM) fluorescence to study the stress response of the symbionts in massive Porites corals.

-Krystal Palacios – Genetic barcoding of corals of Guam.
+Krystal Palacios (BS Biology) – Genetic barcoding of corals of Guam.

-Edriel Aquino – Uses native plants for watershed restoration and assists the lab in collecting environmental monitoring data.
+Edriel Aquino (BS Biology) – Used native plants for watershed restoration and assists the lab in collecting environmental monitoring data.

 James Fifer (MS Biology; co-advised with Laurie Raymundo) – Investigated the mitigating effects of water flow on the transcriptomic stress response of reef-flat staghorn corals (Acropora pulchra).
 Now a PhD student in Cell & Molecular Biology at Boston University.